NguyenKietttt/Unity-Script-Template/Docs/README.md

 - Import the package into your project.
 - You will need to close and restart Unity for the changes to take effect.

-You can now see some new menus for script creation when you right-click in the `Project` view.
+You can now see the new script creation menu when you right-click in the `Project` view.

 ![Create asset menu example](Example.png)

 ## :warning: Notice
 The `ScripTemplates` folder will not work unless you put it inside the `Assets` folder.
 - Assets/ScripTemplates :white_check_mark:
 - Assets/SomeFolder/ScripTemplates :x: